gatsbyjs/gatsby/docs/docs/recipes.md

 }
 ```

-4. To use your Drupal data in your Gatsby site, create a new page in your Gatsby site at `src/pages/drupal.js`.
+4. To use your Drupal data, create a new page in your Gatsby site at `src/pages/drupal.js`.
 This page will list all Drupal "Page" nodes.

+_**Note:** the exact GraphQL schema will depend on your how Drupal instance is structured._

 ```jsx:title=src/pages/drupal.js
 import React from "react"